mattiaTagliente/paperdown/README.md

 ## Core Features

 -   **Dual Search Modes:**
     -   **Standard Search:** Download papers directly using a Google Scholar query or a specific DOI.
     -   **Relevance Search:** Automatically find the most relevant review and non-review papers for a given topic and date range, based on Google Scholar's rankings.
-- **Robust Downloading:**
+-   **Robust Downloading with AI-Powered Assistance:**
     -   Prioritizes legal, open-access sources via **Unpaywall**.
     -   Intelligently scrapes publisher landing pages if a direct PDF link is not available.
+    -   When standard methods fail, it leverages the **Gemini API** to analyze the page content and determine the correct download strategy.
     -   Searches **arXiv** for pre-prints.
     -   Falls back to other resources like **SciDB** and **Sci-Hub** if primary methods fail.
 -   **Complete Bibliographic Data:**
     -   Automatically generates a `.bib` file for all collected papers.
     -   Creates custom, disambiguated citation keys (e.g., `[SurnameYEARThea]`) for easy reference.
     -   Enriches BibTeX entries by fetching missing abstracts from the **Semantic Scholar API**.
 -   **User-Friendly Interface:**
-    - A graphical interface built with Tkinter for easy operation on Windows.
+    -   A graphical interface built with Tkinter for easy operation.
     -   Remembers your selected download folder between sessions.
     -   Provides a real-time log of the script's actions.

 ## Requirements

 -   Python 3.8+
 -   Git
 -   A handful of Python packages, listed in `requirements.txt`.
-- An email address for the Unpaywall API and an optional API key for Semantic Scholar.
+-   An email address for the Unpaywall API, an optional API key for Semantic Scholar, and a Gemini API key.

 ## Setup and Installation